FATS AND OILS FOR OPTIMUM HEALTH

 The right amount and types of high-quality fats and oils do not drive up one’s insulin level, create insulin resistance and make one fat, as do excessive sugars and carbohydrates.
 They also do not rob the body of minerals, as does eating sugars and many starches as well.
 Last but not least, fats and oils make our food taste good.

-The idea of avoiding all high-quality fats because they may make you fat, or that quality fats clog your arteries, is one of the worst nutritional errors of our time.
+The ideas of avoiding all high-quality fats because they may make you fat, or that quality fats clog your arteries, are two of the worst nutritional errors of our time.
 The US government ‘food pyramid’ is absolutely wrong when it comes to eating quality fats and oils.
 Hopefully, this article will answer many questions about eating fats and oils.

 2. Fats should be eaten in the raw state whenever possible, or not overcooked.
 Most are quite damaged when cooked too long, and especially when overcooked, such as with deep frying, hard-boiling eggs, pasteurizing dairy products, cooking cheese and frying foods.